A divine appointment

 Before she could even offer the lady a story the lady said, “Would you like to tell me a story?”

 One week later, she went to went to an entirely different part of the city to get some legal advice.
 The receptionist looked up and said, “It’s you!”
-There was the lady who had heard the story.
+There was the lady from the cafe!

 She said, “I’ve been thinking about that story you told me all week.
 I shared it with the ladies in my new age meditation group.
 You know, I’ve been wondering if God is trying to get my attention.”